danielruizluna/laravel-react-todo/README.md

 7. (Opcional) You can also set an horizontal pod autoscaler if you want your pods to scale with high traffic.
 Example:

         kubectl autoscale [resource type] [resource name] --cpu-percent=50 --min=1 --max=3

+   ## ---- Ingress Issues ---- ##
+I tried to setup an ingress for the app but it somehow messes with the app fetch path, stopping the app from reading and writing in the database.